ChaoticBlaster/my-art-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a digital and visual artist, exploring creativity across multiple disciplines,  From painting and sketching to 3D modeling, game development, and sound design, I craft experiences that blur the lines between art and technology.
+      I’m a digital and visual artist exploring creativity across multiple disciplines.
+From painting and sketching to 3D modeling, game development, and sound design, I craft experiences that blur the lines between art and technology.
 This site is a showcase of my journey through diverse mediums and creative expressions."
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you